-Hypothyroidism is a condition which is becoming more and more common and it is one that can absolutely affect your ability to conceive.
+Hypothyroidism is a condition that is becoming more and more common and it is one that can absolutely affect your ability to conceive.

 What is hypothyroidism?

-Hypothyroidism is a medical condition which is caused when your body is unable to produce enough thyroid hormone from your thyroid gland.
+Hypothyroidism is a medical condition that is caused when your body is unable to produce enough thyroid hormone from your thyroid gland.

 The thyroid gland rests in your neck area and it produces some very important hormones.